 The handles of this treadmill are extra-long, giving runners safety and security.
 This treadmill is quiet because of its magnetic tension resistance.
 It comes with an LCD monitor that gives you all the stats regarding your heart rate, speed, distance, etc. There is also space for keeping your water bottle.

 Moreover, this treadmill comes with heart pulse pods that allow runners to measure their heart rates.
 The Fitness Reality treadmill is pre-assembled.
 You do not have to make any effort to assemble it.
 All you have to do is attach the computer, and you are good to go.
 It is easily transportable, and it comes with a warranty of three years.
-Overall, this treadmill is a great pick for achieving a healthy lifestyle and burning extra calories.
+Overall, this treadmill is a great pick if you want to lose weight, achieve a healthy lifestyle, and burn extra calories.

 Best Manual Treadmills for Walking